antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## 8 Comparing Expression and Methylation Data

-The user could also compare and correlate methylation and expression datasets by showing both in one plot.
-In this section, the datasets, "Garnett" (normal cells) and "Esteller" (cancer cells), are used.
-The user takes the following steps to create the dot plot of the methylation and the expression datasets:
+In the case where R2 hosts multi-omics data of the same samples, the user can also compare and correlate methylation and expression datasets by displaying both in one plot.
+In this section, the datasets "Garnett" (normal cells) and "Esteller" (cancer cells) are used.
+The user takes the following steps to create a dot plot of the methylation and expression datasets:

 **1)** After login to the R2 Platform [1], choose "Across Datasets" under Field 1 checkbox and "View a gene in two datatypes".
 Click "Next" on the main page to proceed (in Figure 8-1).